egor-tensin/vk-scripts/docs/track_status.md

 By default, the script produces a human-readable log.
 Use the `--log` parameter to write the log to a file.
-If you want to record when people go online/offline for [further analysis], specify the path to a database using the `--output` parameter.
+If you want to record when people go online/offline for further analysis using [online_duration.py], specify the path to a database using the `--output` parameter.
 Be careful: if the file already exists, it will be overwritten!

+[online_duration.py]: online_duration.md

 See also
 --------